awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ### Encrypting Unencrypted Resources<a name="encrypt-unencrypted"></a>

 Although there is no direct way to encrypt an existing unencrypted volume or snapshot, you can encrypt them by creating either a volume or a snapshot\.
 If you enabled encryption by default, Amazon EBS encrypts the resulting new volume or snapshot using your default key for EBS encryption\.
 Even if you have not enabled encryption by default, you can enable encryption when you create an individual volume or snapshot\.
-Whether you enable encryption by default or in individual creation operations, you can override the default key for EBS encryption and select a customer managed CMK\.
+Whether you enable encryption by default or in individual creation operations, you can override the default key for EBS encryption and select a symmetric customer managed CMK\.
 For more information, see [Creating an Amazon EBS Volume](ebs-creating-volume.md) and [Copying an Amazon EBS Snapshot](ebs-copy-snapshot.md)\.

 To encrypt the snapshot copy to a customer managed CMK, you must both enable encryption and specify the key, as shown in [Copy an Unencrypted Snapshot \(Encryption by Default Not Enabled\)](#snapshot-account-off)\.

+**Important**
+Amazon EBS does not support asymmetric CMKs\.
+For more information, see [Using Symmetric and Asymmetric Kyes](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 You can also apply new encryption states when launching an instance from an EBS\-backed AMI\.
 This is because EBS\-backed AMIs include snapshots of EBS volumes that can be encrypted as described\.
 For more information, see [Using Encryption with EBS\-Backed AMIs](AMIEncryption.md)\.